-If you’re chasing your next big win, here are five reasons SEO deserves a top spot on your business objectives.
+One thing must always remain at the top of your priority list: SEO.
+And for B2B, it isn’t optional.
+So, if you’re chasing your next big win, here are five reasons SEO deserves a top spot on your business objectives.

-1. Answer Engine Optimization
+1. Answer Engine Optimization – Stay Relevant

-Spoiler: They pull from search engines.
+Spoiler: These tools compile answers from search engines.

 2. It’s the Most Effective Way to Get Found Online